wix-incubator/wix-rest-docs/guides/QueryVsSearch.md

 ```

 ### Search example: Find all payment links containing "test" in their description, with aggregated counts by statuses
+A business may want to identify all test payment links and check what types of tests were run.
 You can retrieve all test payment links, with aggregated counts for each status with the following call:
 ```
 curl -X POST \